wp-plugins/chcounter-widget/readme.txt

 Tags: plugin, sidebar, widget, visitor counter, counter, integration Requires at least: 2.3
 Tested up to: 2.7
-Stable tag: 2.4
+Stable tag: 2.5

-A simple plugin to create a widget for the [chCounter](http://chcounter.org).
+A simple plugin to create a widget for [chCounter](http://chcounter.org).

 == Description ==

-This is a simple plugin which creates a widget for the [chCounter](http://chcounter.org).
-Currently the following parameters are supported:
+This is a simple plugin which creates a widget for [chCounter](http://chcounter.org).
+It can display all 20 output values that chCounter supports.
+A complete list of values can be found on the [chCounter Homepage](http://chcounter.org/index.php?s=alle-ausgabewerte).

-* Total number of visitors
-* Online visitors yesterday
-* Currently Online visitors
-* Online visitors today
-* Maximum number of visitors online per day
-* Maximum number of visitors online at one time
-* Total number of page views
-* Total number of page views for current page
-* Visitors per day
-* Link to the chCounter statistics page

 The parameters to display are controlled via the admin panel.
 There's also an option to make chCounter invisible while active and counting.
-In the latest Version I've included a new capability to control access to the Plugin Settings page and make it compatible with [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/)
+Access to the settings page is controled via Wordpress capabilities which makes it compatible with [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/)

 **Translations**

 * German
 * Turkish

-A template for creating translations for other languages is included.
-If you create a translation for your language you can send the file to me and I will put it in the repository for public access.

 == Installation ==